 Usually, the section of diseased bone is removed.
 The remaining bone is strengthened with grafts of healthy bone tissue taken from other unaffected areas of the skeleton.
 In some cases, pins, rods and other permanent devices may be inserted to further bolster the bone.

 Surgery may successfully treat the condition if only one bone is affected.
 If several bones are affected, it may not be possible to remove every section of diseased tissue.

-Treatment depends on the person’s age, general health and severity of the condition.
-Specialist doctors may include an orthopaedic surgeon to treat bone problems, a plastic surgeon to treat facial deformities, a neurosurgeon to treat complications of the central nervous system (brain and spinal cord) and an endocrinologist to treat hormone imbalances in the case of McCune-Albright syndrome.
+Treatment depends on your age, general health and the severity of the condition.
+Specialist doctors in your treatment team may include an orthopaedic surgeon to treat bone problems, a plastic surgeon to treat facial deformities, a neurosurgeon to treat complications of the central nervous system (brain and spinal cord) and an endocrinologist to treat hormone imbalances in the case of McCune-Albright syndrome.

 Regular weight-bearing exercise helps to strengthen bone, increase joint mobility and maintain a healthy weight.
-It is important that the exercise program is performed under the supervision of a doctor, because a person with fibrous dysplasia is at increased risk of bone fractures.
+It is important that an appropriate, safe exercise program is developed for you with guidance from your treatment team, because people with fibrous dysplasia are at increased risk of bone fractures.

 Where to get help

 This page has been produced in consultation with and approved by: